7 benefits of Hiring a Local Marketing Agency

 Local marketers will negotiate terms that fit your needs.

 You may have a set retainer or pay by the hour.
 You can even put marketing on hold if you are having a slow month.
-You can’t do that with the big national firms.
+One can’t do that with the big national firms.

 You can just hire a firm for a specific function like SEO, or a specific campaign like a product launch or a rebrand.
-You can ask for a single project fee, or to pay in installments.
+One can ask for a single project fee, or to pay in installments.

 You can even negotiate to pay in kind.
 For example, if you are marketing legal services, why not offer to draft your marketer’s employee handbook in return?

 The other savings you will get have been detailed above: you may get advantageous rates through your local contact on everything from printing to design to distribution.
 You may be able to bargain and barter for special deals based on the relationships you have formed.